 Management of data involved processing of the data through coding, entering the data into the computer using the Statistical Package for Social Sciences, summarizing them using frequency tables to identity errors and editing them to remove errors.
 Data analysis involved descriptive and inferential statistics.
 Descriptive statistics involved calculation of means to give an indication of the typical response among respondents.
 Inferential analyses included correlation and regression analyses.
-Correlation analysis involved correlating the work engagement (dependent variable) and rewards (independent variables).
-Regression analysis involved regressing the dependent (employee engagement) variable and the independent variables (rewards) to establish the existence of a cause effect relationship between rewards and work engagement.
+Correlation analysis involved correlating the work engagement (dependent variable) and

+(independent rewards variables).
+Regression involved regressing dependent analysis the (employee engagement) variable and the independent variables (rewards) to establish the existence of a cause effect relationship between rewards and work engagement.